berkOzkanCSGod/Data_Structures_and_Algorithms/README.md

 - Pre, in, and post-order traverse (Trees)

 FYI:
 - RB and AVL implementation use the BST implementation.
-So, when cloning any RB or AVL make sure to also clone BST.
+So, when cloning RB or AVL make sure to also clone BST as well.